-If you would like to participate in an upcoming group, contact Cory at the Church Office (559)683-2254.
+If you would like to participate in an upcoming group, contact Trish at the Church Office (559)683-2254.

 These are startling facts.
 The pain of having been sexually violated is often concealed by those who carry its scars.
 Chained as prisoners of the past, many hide in secrecy, afraid of the consequences of revealing the horrors of childhood and adult experiences.
 On the surface, they may seem carefree and happy, yet inside a festering wound exists.